-At the moment it is unclear whether it will be possible to gamble on college sports once sportsbetting is finally legalized, but if it is it would certainly generate plenty of interest.
+At the moment it is unclear whether it will be possible to gamble on college sports once sports betting is finally legalized, but if it were it would certainly generate plenty of interest.

-In Baseball, Connecticut does not currently boast a MLB franchise, but the Hartford Yard Goats and the Connecticut Tigers both have plenty of Minor League street cred.
+In Baseball, Connecticut does not currently boast an MLB franchise, but the Hartford Yard Goats and the Connecticut Tigers both have plenty of Minor League street-cred.
 There are also the New Britain Bees who play in the Atlantic League of Professional Baseball.

 In golf, the Travelers Championship is a PGA tour event held at the TPC River Highlands course just outside of Hartford.

 The New England Black Wolves represent Connecticut in the National Lacrosse League.
 Lime Rock Park in Salisbury hosts a variety of NASCAR and other racing events throughout the year.

 Overall, there are plenty of sports teams and devoted sports fans to be found in Connecticut, and very soon they are going to have the chance to bet on the sports they love.